Prashanth-Pullaikodi/capistrano/README.md

 Username (xxxx):
 ```

-if you have Jenkins installed and configured ,then  create a free style job and copy the config.xml to Jenkins job directory.
+if you have Jenkins installed and configured ,Use  pipile line file 'Jenkinsfile' to  build and deploy the app or create a free style job and copy the config.xml to Jenkins job directory.

-Note - Make sure you installed (Jenkins Git plugins)
+Note - Make sure you installed (Jenkins Git and Pipiline plugins)
 ```bash
 cd capistrano
 cp  config.xml /Users/username/.jenkins/jobs/jenkins_job_name/config.xml